Mizzou-3d-Spine/Mizzou-3d-Spine/README.md

 The **Mizzou 3D SPinE** program does this by first locating the listed table and corresponding headers and then subsequently scans all measurements within that table, transforming all loaded variable names and measurements data into one formatted row of measurement values.
 This row of data, corresponding to one assessment for one patient is then concatenated into the formatted, compiled output that is exported as an Excel file.
 Assessments are concatenated by patient identifying number and date of assessment such that serial assessments for patients can be easily compiled.
 Any measurements which are missing or empty from the EOS Advanced Spine Workflow .xlsx file are skipped.

 # Using Mizzou 3D SPinE
 This program is developed in R 4.1.2 with an R package “openxlsx” which will be automatically installed when this program is initially deployed.
-Before conducting data aggregations, users need to [download the R program](#Downloading-RStudio) and the [load the Mizzou 3D SPinE.R*](#Loading-Mizzou-3D-SPinE) script, as well as getting the EOS file organized as described in the [EOS File Preparation](#EOS-File-Preparation) section.
+Before conducting data aggregations, users need to [download the R program](#Downloading-RStudio) and the [load the Mizzou 3D SPinE.R](#Loading-Mizzou-3D-SPinE) script, as well as getting the EOS file organized as described in the [EOS File Preparation](#EOS-File-Preparation) section.
 [An example](https://github.com/Mizzou-3d-Spine/Mizzou-3d-Spine/tree/main/Example%20Data) of [organized EOS files](https://github.com/Mizzou-3d-Spine/Mizzou-3d-Spine/tree/main/Example%20Data/Test%20Data) and the [merged data](https://github.com/Mizzou-3d-Spine/Mizzou-3d-Spine/tree/main/Example%20Data/Test%20Output) is provided.

-## Setup
+## Step 1: Setup
 ### Downloading RStudio
 Users can find and download RStudio Desktop at [https://www.rstudio.com](https://www.rstudio.com/products/rstudio/download/#download).